Irio/SubSuper/README.md

 open SubSuper.xcworkspace
 ```

 To any contribution, the test suite is your friend.
 The library used for unit testing is [Kiwi](https://github.com/allending/Kiwi).
-With the project opened, just hit `⌘U` and get the result from all the application's tests.
+With the project opened, just hit `⌘U` and get the result of all application's tests.